 Choosing a Trustee for a Special Needs Trust

 The most important things to look for in a Supplemental Needs Trust or Special Needs Trust (SNT) trustee are that they should be trustworthy and intelligent.
 They should also be able to maintain good records and take their responsibilities seriously.
-Matus Law Group has a team of experienced attorneys who may be able to help trustees properly manage the SNT.
+The Matus Law Group has a team of experienced attorneys who may be able to help trustees properly manage the SNT.
 The responsibilities of being a trustee for SNT are very serious.
 If the trustee fails to properly administer the SNT, beneficiaries may lose their benefits or have to repay the government.

 A Supplemental Needs Trust trustee must have great discretion.
 Keep in mind, that if a spouse or a beneficiary is named as the trustee, means-tested benefits may be jeopardized.
 On the other hand, as long as parents, children, and others are trustworthy and can manage finances, they could be good trustees.